Why Your Environment Shapes Your Goals

 A journal page filled with ideas.

-The key is creating spaces that make the desired behaviour easier.
+It's creating spaces that make the behaviour you want feel easier.

-The easier reading feels, the more likely it becomes part of your routine.
+The easier reading feels, the more naturally it becomes part of your routine.

-A journal sitting on a desk is far more likely to be used than one stored inside a cupboard.
+A journal sitting on your desk is far more likely to be used than one hidden inside a cupboard.

 Introduce natural textures.

-Choose meaningful items rather than filling a space simply for the sake of decoration.
+Choose meaningful pieces rather than filling a room simply for the sake of decoration.

-When spaces have purpose, our minds respond accordingly.
+When spaces have intention, our minds naturally respond.

-Read more on this in The Psychology of a Well-Designed Workspace.
+For more on this, explore The Psychology of a Well-Designed Workspace.

 The GridHaus Philosophy

-When GridHaus first began, the vision was simple.
+When GridHaus first began, our vision was simple.

-Create beautiful wall grids that felt personal, intentional and easy to style.
+Create beautiful wall grids that felt calm, personal and intentional.

-But as the business evolved, something interesting happened.
+But as the business evolved, something unexpected happened.

 Setting goals.